simolus3/drift/docs/docs/isolates.md

 manually.
 This allows passing additional data that can be computed on the main isolate, using platform channels.

-{% include "blocks/snippet" snippets = snippets name = 'initialization' %}
+{{ load_snippet('initialization','lib/snippets/isolates.dart.excerpt.json') }}

 Once again, you can use a `DatabaseConnection.delayed()` to obtain a database connection for your database class:

-{% include "blocks/snippet" snippets = snippets name = 'init_connect' %}
+{{ load_snippet('init_connect','lib/snippets/isolates.dart.excerpt.json') }}

-{% block "blocks/alert" title="Initializations and background isolates" color="warning" %}
+!!! warning "Initializations and background isolates"

     As the name implies, Dart isolates don't share memory.
 This means that global variables and values accessible in one isolate may not be visible in a background isolate.

     For instance, if you're using `open.overrideFor` from `package:sqlite3`, you need to do that on the isolate where you're actually opening the database!
     With a background isolate as shown here, the right place to call `open.overrideFor` is in the `_startBackground` function, before you're using `DriftIsolate.inCurrent`.
     Other global fields that you might be relying on when constructing the database (service locators like `get_it` come to mind) may also need to be initialized separately on the background isolate.
-{% endblock %}

 ### Shutting down the isolate